What Have We Learned About Remote Working With Video — Part 2

 So, with remote working looking like the new normal in this vastly abnormal era, you can make your video production process smooth, easy, efficient, cost effective and scalable.

 What are the long-term benefits?

 Streamlined workflows such as the ones described in this two-part blog post were already available before the pandemic but the new normal has accelerated the widespread move to cloud-based collaboration.

-While many people are craving the social interaction and creative collaboration that are sparked in a shared workspace, the technological and economic benefits to companies of remote workflows means it’s likely that the future will involve some form of hybrid.
+While many people are craving the social interaction and creative collaboration that is sparked in a shared workspace; the technological and economic benefits to companies of remote workflows means it’s likely that the future will involve some form of hybrid.